Early aero-technical development analyzed as a social network, or as a knowledge system, developing over time

 Collaboration

-The word "collaboration" presently gets over 270 hits within our data.
-Some of these pertain to collaborations between patent agents.
-In terms of inventors, we have only noted a fraction of them.
-We've missed some in the case of auto-links from Espacenet, for instance, displaying only one inventor, with patent pages still needing to be fleshed out based upon examination of the originals.
-The word "collaboration" has often been used when inventor pages have been created, and a consistent or sporadic collaboration between inventors has been described as appropriate.
+The word "collaboration" presently gets over 400 hits within our data.
+A minority of these pertain to collaborations between patent agents, but the overwhelming bulk has to do with inventors working with other inventors.
+This data comes to us largely by way of patent data and by way of other historical notation.
+We've initially missed a few in the case of auto-links from Espacenet, for instance, displaying only one inventor, with patent pages still needing to be fleshed out based upon examination of the originals.
+The data also comes to us by way of aero-historical data more generally

 The role played by official events and establishments